slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Success doesn’t come to you.
 You go to it."
 -- Marva Collins*

-Success = education + massive action
+	Success = Education + Action

 There is no shortcut.
 Success is nothing but the accumulation of small things done consistently over a long period.
 Succeeding means securing advantage.

 Success (and happiness) is internal not external.
 True fulfillment comes from living not from achievement.
 Experiences worth more than material.
-When people finally became a “success” they realize that they were no more fulfilled at 40 with $100,000 in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
+When people finally became a «success» they realize that they were no more fulfilled at 40 with $100K in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
 They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.

 > *"Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming."
 -- John Woode*

-> *"A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do."*
+> *"A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do."
+-- Bob Dylan*

 > *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
 -- Louis L’amour*